You are seeing this page because you are using an unsupported browser.

 The Passengers Services team wear appropriate personal protective equipment (PPE), including face coverings, face visors and gloves while health guidance remains in place.

 Questions: If you have further questions, please contact a member of the Passenger Services team by phone on 0808 1697032.
 As we’re currently open only when flights are operating, please leave a message including your flight details and we will respond to you within 72 hours.

 Bookings: Please note that we are unable to take direct bookings for Assisted Travel.
 This must be done via your airline prior to travelling.

-The form cannot be submitted until 48 hours before you’re due to arrive in the UK and must be completed even if you are travelling from a country which has a ‘travel corridor’.
+The Passenger Locator Form cannot be submitted until 48 hours before you’re due to arrive in the UK and must be completed even if you are travelling from a country which has a ‘travel corridor’.
 A list of countries with travel corridors can be found here.

 You’ll need to show your completed form when you arrive at the UK border, either by printing a copy, or showing it on your phone.